 Jessica Chiccehitto Hindman is the author of Sounds Like Titanic: A Memoir, which will be published by W.W.
-Norton in 2019.
-Her recent writing has appeared in The New York Times Magazine, Brevity and Hippocampus.
+Norton on February 12, 2019.
+Her recent writing has appeared in McSweeney's, The New York Times Magazine, Brevity and Hippocampus.
 She teaches creative writing at Northern Kentucky University, where she recently won the Outstanding Junior Faculty Award.
 In her spare time she enjoys cooking (Italian), dancing (Beyoncé), and dreaming up clever Halloween costumes (Large Hadron Particle Collider).

-- Caitlin Doughty, bestselling author of Smoke Gets in Your Eyes and From Here to Eternity
+- Caitlin Doughty, bestselling author of From Here to Eternity and Smoke Gets in Your Eyes

-- Tom Bissell, author of The Disaster Artist
+- Tom Bissell, author of Apostle and coauthor of The Disaster Artist

 Forthcoming: Sounds Like Titanic: A Memoir.
 W.W.
 Norton, 2019.
 Print.